 '''

-This shows continuation of a statement describing a resistor
+This shows continuation of a statement describing a resistor Rexample + n3 n4 R=30

-Rexample

-+ n3 n4 R=30

 '''

-To continue a token with extended length (such as paths and expressions) but preserve readability, the token shall be split using a single whitespace character followed by a backslash (\) or a double backslash (\\) without leading whitespace at the end of the line containing the token to be continued on the following line.
+To continue a token with extended length (such as paths and expressions) but preserve readability, the token shall be split using a single whitespace character followed by a backslash (\) or a double backslash (\) without leading whitespace at the end of the line containing the token to be continued on the following line.
+Note that quoted strings may only be continued using the double backslash sequence.

 '''

-This shows continuation of a token in a statement, in this
+this shows continuation of a token in a statement, in this

 case an expression, describing a resistor

-Rexample n3 n4 R='sin(30.12345 + 4.356789 - \cos(32.67 - \ 234))'
+rexample n3 n4 r='sqrt(2) + sqrt(4\\

-'''
+5.2)'